KCL-BMEIS/OOP/week3A.md

 --

-In contrast, when we extract a substring using the new `std::string_view`, we got a non-owning *view*
+But when we extract a substring using the new `std::string_view`, we get a non-owning *view*
 - the text in that view is completely dependent on the original `std::string`
 - its *lifetime* is intrisincally tied to that of the original `std::string`